chriscremer/TPL/README.md

 Allowing GMs to determine the salaries of players instead of a stats-based system results in more accurate player salaries, leading to better league parity.

 ### Trading
 The current process of trading players involves proposing numerous trades to other GMs, which often get rejected.
-It's a tedious process. less work for GMs, hopefully more enjoyable and less time consuming. your job becomes accurately accessing players If you're busy once week, dont need to do anything ..
+It's a time consuming (and sometimes frustrating) process.
+Automatically determinig the trades results in less work for GMs, which hopefully makes it more enjoyable and less time consuming.
+A GM's job becomes accurately accessing players instead of negotiating trades.

 ### Summary of Benefits
 - more accurate salaries + better league parity